Employer of Record Mexico

 Challenges When Expanding Into Mexico

-It is important for business owners to get familiar with the country norms and laws as income tax rules, corporate tax, insurance rules may vary.
+It is important for business owners to get familiar with the country’s norms and laws as income tax rules, corporate tax, and insurance rules may vary.
 The company’s name needs to be registered with approval from the Ministry of Foreign Affairs.
-Then the setting up procedure needs to go through the process of obtaining a Tax ID number, which requires signing the incorporation deed, obtaining tax registration, submitting the incorporation deed to the Public Register of Commerce.
+Then the setting up procedure needs to go through the process of obtaining a Tax ID number, which requires signing the incorporation deed, obtaining tax registration, and submitting the incorporation deed to the Public Register of Commerce.
 After these steps, the Tax ID number will be available after registering with the Ministry of Finance and Credit.
-Then the business needs to be legalized through registering with and paying taxes to various local authorities.
+Then the business needs to be legalized by registering with and paying taxes to various local authorities.
 It needs to be registered with Mexican Social Security, SIEM, and the National Institute of Statistics.
 Payroll tax needs to be paid to the local tax authority.

 Benefits of Mexico Employer of Record

 To simplify your expansion process let Infotree Global assist you to deal with all the complexities.
 Be it hiring employees or distributing payroll or taking care of expenses, we are there to assist you at every step.
 Partner with us and start your global business without worries.

 Market Access – Relying on the professional expertise of an Employer of Record is the best way to enter an unknown market quickly.
 By using EOR services, an international organization can avail the expertise of a Mexican employee to work for its company.
 Besides quick access to the Mexico market, the employer of record also enables the client to ease off worries related to payroll and HR.